-The Al Castronovo Memorial Esprit de Corps Award will also be presented.
+The Al Castronovo Memorial Esprit de Corps Award will also be presented during the Finals Awards Ceremony.
 This is a special award open to all Bands participating in Grand Nationals and is not based on any scores from the competition.
-The recipient is determined as the group that best exhibits pride, spirit, enthusiasm, friendliness, camaraderie and unity of purpose for the marching band activity, as observed and evaluated by the Bands of America staff and volunteers throughout the weekend championship.
+The recipient is determined as the group that best exhibits pride, spirit, enthusiasm, friendliness, camaraderie, and unity of purpose for the marching band activity, as observed and evaluated by the Bands of America staff and volunteers throughout the weekend championship.

-Section 15: Grand National Championships - Application and Ticket Cooperative
+Section 15: Grand National Championships - Registration